itspriddle/josh.fail/_posts/2022-02-08-vim-tips-writing-ascii-lines-quickly.md

 category: dev
 ---

-I sometimes need to quickly write an ASCII line (hr) quickly, like `----------`.
-Here are two ways I do it in Vim.
+I sometimes need to write an ASCII line (hr) quickly, like `----------`, here are two ways I do it in Vim.

 I sometimes will separate blocks of code with a comment like: